microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/mailfolder-post-childfolders.md

 doc_type: apiPageType
 ---

-# Create MailFolder
+# Create child folder

 Namespace: microsoft.graph

-Use this API to create a new child mailfolder.
+Use this API to create a new child [mailFolder](../resources/mailfolder.md).

 If you intend a new folder to be hidden, you must set the **isHidden** property to `true` on creation.